AdobeDocs/experience-platform.en/help/query-service/ui/overview.md

 ![The Query Service workspace with Queries and the Overview tab highlighted.]()

-## Overview
+## Overview {#overview}

 The [!UICONTROL Overview] tab provides a streamlined entry point for working with queries and Data Distiller templates.
-Here you can access all the features needed to write queries, explore datasets, and analyze audience data, to ensure a smooth workflow for your data analytics and audience insights. use this overview to learn what you can achieve with Data Distiller and discover key metrics about your Query Service usage.
+Here you can access all the features needed to write queries, explore datasets, and analyze audience data, to ensure a smooth workflow for your data analytics and audience insights.
+Use this overview to learn what you can achieve with Data Distiller and discover key metrics about your Query Service usage.

 ### Main panels {#main-panels}